domeengine/dome/docs/plugins/index.md

 This method creates a channel with the specified callbacks and returns its corresponding CHANNEL_REF value, which can be used to manipulate the channel's state during execution.
 The channel will be created in the state `CHANNEL_INITIALIZE`, which gives you the opportunity to set up the channel configuration before it is played.

 The callbacks work like this:
   - `update` is called once a frame, and can be used for safely modifying the state of the channel data.
+This callback holds a lock over the mixer thread, so avoid holding it for too long.
   - `finish` is called once the channel has been set to `STOPPED`, before its memory is released.
+It is safe to expect that the channel will not be played again.

 The `userdata` is a pointer set by the plugin developer, which can be used to pass through associated data, and retrieved by [`getData(ref)`](#method-getdata).
-You are responsible for the management of the memory pointed to by that pointer.
+You are responsible for the management of the memory pointed to by that pointer and should avoid modifying the contents of the memory outside of the provided callbacks.

 #### method: getData